forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/metadata-operations.md

 ```
 ## Deploy Source

+Use the `SFDX: Deploy Source to Org` command to deploy metadata from your local project to your default org.
 When you deploy the code changes, the local version of the source files overwrites the metadata in your org.
 You can enable detecting conflicts between the local metadata and the org.
 See [Detect Conflicts](./en/user-guide/detect-conflicts).

 ![Deploy source to org](./images/deploy-source-to-org.png)